-Figure 10-39 Read Security Registers (RDSCUR) Sequence (Command 48)
+Figure 10-34 Read Security Registers (RDSCUR) Sequence (Command 48h)

-10.41 Deep Power-down (DP)
+10.35 Deep Power-down (DP) (B9H)

 The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
 The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instruction are ignored.
+When CS# goes high, it's only in standby mode not deep power-down mode.
+It's different from Standby mode.